An Introduction to Flow Matching and Diffusion Models: Flow Matching

+Therefore, \textbf{flow matching training consists of minimizing the conditional flow matching loss.} The training procedure is summarized in \cref{alg:training_fm_basic} and visualized in \cref{fig:fm_illustration_checkerboard}.
+Note that there are several striking features about this algorithm: First, we never actually simulate any ODE during training.
+People call this feature of the algorithm \textbf{simulation-free}.
+This makes training extremely cheap as you don't have to roll out trajectories of the ODE during training (which takes a lot of steps).
+Second, the training is a simple regression objective - we are just regressing against $\uref_t(x|z)$.
+So it is not too different from supervised learning after all.
+Finally, the algorithm is extremely simple - it is hard to think of a much simpler training objective.
+All of this makes flow matching an extremely appealing method for large-scale machine learning models.
+Once $u_t^{\theta}$ has been trained, we may simulate the flow model

 via e.g., \cref{alg:sampling_flow_model} to obtain samples $X_1\sim \pdata$.
 This whole pipeline is called \themebf{flow matching} in the literature \citep{lipman2022flow, liu2022flow, albergo2023stochastic, lipman2024flow}.
-The training procedure is summarized in \cref{alg:training_fm_score_matching_gaussian_paths} and visualized in \cref{fig:fm_illustration_checkerboard}.
-Let us now instantiate the conditional flow matching loss for the choice of Gaussian probability paths: \begin{examplebox}[Flow Matching for Gaussian Conditional Probability Paths] Let us return to the example of Gaussian probability paths $p_t(\cdot|z)=\mathcal{N}(\alpha_t z; \beta_t^2 I_d)$, where we may sample from the conditional path via
+Let us now instantiate the conditional flow matching loss for Gaussian probability paths: \begin{examplebox}[Flow Matching for Gaussian Conditional Probability Paths] Let us return to the example of Gaussian probability paths $p_t(\cdot|z)=\mathcal{N}(\alpha_t z; \beta_t^2 I_d)$, where we may sample from the conditional path via

 As we derived in \cref{eq:conditional_gaussian_vf}, the conditional vector field $\uref_t(x|z)$ is given by

 where $\dot{\alpha}_t=\partial_t\alpha_t$ and $\dot{\beta}_t=\partial_t\beta_t$ are the respective time derivatives.
 Plugging in this formula, the conditional flow matching loss reads